mahyas/blackbird/README.md

 Guidelines
 -----------
+We’ve been on the implementing side of coding tests in many interviews where the problem is meant to be unexpectedly complex or full of “gotchas”.
+Those are bullshit and this isn’t meant to be one of those.

 This should be implemented in a language with which you are familiar.
 We would prefer that you use ruby or javascript, if you are comfortable doing so.
 If none of these are comfortable, please choose a language that is both comfortable for